code-lab-org/stars-service/README.md

 The **STARS-Service API** is formally defined in Swagger YAML and can be explored online at [STARS-Service on SwaggerHub](https://app.swaggerhub.com/apis/aobrien/STARS-Service)

-## Configuring a Simulation with JSON
+## JSON and the STARS-Service API

-A simulation job is created by submitting a JSON-formatted simulation configuration.
+A STARS COLLABORATE simulation job is created by submitting a JSON-formatted simulation configuration.
+An example .json file is available [here](https://github.com/aobrien/stars-service/blob/master/json/example.json).
+The JSON schema is currently a DRAFT version and is still being revised as development continues.
+We are utilizing the official [JSON Schema](https://json-schema.org)

-Please see [JSON Format Wikipage](https://github.com/aobrien/stars-service/wiki/JSON-Format-for-STARS-Simulation-Configuration) for the latest JSON format information.
+For a detailed explaination of the JSON format, please see the [JSON Format Wikipage](https://github.com/aobrien/stars-service/wiki/JSON-Format-for-STARS-Simulation-Configuration).

+The STARS-Service API calls also use JSON formatted input and outputs, as described at the [STARS-Service on SwaggerHub](https://app.swaggerhub.com/apis/aobrien/STARS-Service).

 ## Using the STARS Service